MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-portal-permissions.md

 - [Defender portal](https://security.microsoft.com): **Permissions** \> **Email & collaboration roles** \> **Roles** or directly at <https://security.microsoft.com/emailandcollabpermissions>
 - [Purview compliance portal](https://compliance.microsoft.com): **Roles & Scopes** \> **Permissions** \> **Microsoft Purview solutions** \> **Roles** or directly at <https://compliance.microsoft.com/compliancecenterpermissions>

-For complete information about these role groups, see [Roles and role groups in the Microsoft 365 Defender and Microsoft Purview compliance portals](scc-permissions.md)
+For complete information about these role groups, see [Roles and role groups in the Microsoft Defender XDR and Microsoft Purview compliance portals](scc-permissions.md)

 The following actions are available for Email & collaboration role groups in the Defender portal: